LuizHAssuncao/personal-website/_posts/2018-05-05-useful-commands-for-text-manipulation.md

 way.
 While one of the Unix philosophy is to create programs that do only one thing (and do that only one thing very well).

-It may seem awkward to use these tools in the beginning, however afterwards you can realize a boost in your productivity.
+It may seem awkward to use these tools in the beginning, however afterward you can realize a boost in your productivity.

 In this article, I want to show some useful commands for text manipulation tasks.
 Let's take a look.